This Rainbow Slime is such a fun and easy activity for the kids! There’s a reason that kids love slime – it’s just so much fun to play with!

 One of my favorite things about Spring is Rainbows.
 Yes, I know they do not only occur in the spring, but I sometimes think of it as such.
 The bright beautiful colors, mixed with the magic that occurs when sun and rain combine.
 This is truly one of the most charming spectacles the earth offers.
-I can’t help myself but to stop in amazement when one surprises me!
+I can’t help myself but stop in amazement when one surprises me!

 Not to mention the colors are right up there with the true-life rainbows created by nature.
-They are bright, bold and just wonderful together.
+They are bright, bold, and just wonderful together.
 Whether you are making this slime for your kids at home or as a science center in your classroom, it is bound to be a hit with any kid!